 Most tutoring this Fall is in the Class of '56 Academic Success Center Building on the 1st floor in the open, tabled study space and the tutoring rooms.
-The tutors will be wearing colored mesh vests and the table signs will identify the specific courses.
+The tutors will be wearing nametags and the table signs will identify the specific courses.

 Regular Semester Hours: